FREE Auto Insurance Comparison

 Secured with SHA-256 Encryption

-Paying for auto insurance Tennessee is never a lot of fun, especially when rates go up after an accident.
+Paying for auto insurance in Tennessee is never fun, significantly when rates increase after an accident.
 Car insurance premiums have come down slightly over the past few years.
 Car manufacturers continue to build safer cars, and drivers become more aware rates will hopefully continue to decrease.
-Additionally, accidents and tickets do fall off your driving record after a few years.
-With a little research, auto insurance might cost less than you think.
+Accidents and tickets also fall off your driving record after a few years.
+With some research, auto insurance might cost less than you think.

 Auto Insurance Tennessee Requirements

 All states require liability insurance, although the coverage limits vary among states.
+Drivers can choose one combined policy for all coverage rather than individual limits.
 Tennessee requires drivers to maintain liability insurance with a minimum coverage of 25/50/15.
-Drivers can choose to have one combined policy for all of the coverage, rather than having individual limits.
-For those not familiar with auto insurance limits, the 25 represents $25,000 worth of bodily injury coverage for accidents involving one injured person, $50,000 of combined bodily injury coverage to cover accidents with multiple injured parties and $15,000 worth of property damage coverage.
+For those unfamiliar with auto insurance limits, the 25 represents $25,000 worth of bodily injury coverage for accidents involving one injured person, $50,000 of combined bodily injury coverage to cover accidents with multiple wounded parties, and $15,000 worth of property damage coverage.
 However, according to the cost of medical care and automobile repairs, drivers should always consider auto insurance coverage with much higher limits.
-You should have enough auto insurance in the case of an accident.
+It would be best if you had enough auto insurance in the case of an accident.

 Additional Types of Auto Insurance Tennessee

-Although the state does not mandate these other types of car insurance coverage.
-Comprehensive and collision insurance are both recommended and often required for those consumers financing or leasing their vehicles.
-Comprehensive insurance takes care of any damage to a person’s car as a result of bad weather such as hurricanes, fires, or floods.
+Comprehensive and collision insurance are often recommended for consumers financing or leasing their vehicles.
+Comprehensive insurance covers damage to a person’s car due to bad weather, such as hurricanes, fires, or floods.
 It also covers damage inflicted by animals or vandals.
-Collision insurance pays for repairs to a car that was damaged after colliding with another vehicle or an object.
+Collision insurance pays for repairs to a damaged car after colliding with another vehicle or an object.
+However, the state does not mandate these other types of car insurance coverage.

 Other common types of auto insurance are personal injury protection (PIP), uninsured motorist coverage, GAP insurance, medical payments coverage, and more.
-Regardless of what type of vehicle you own, it’s important to understand the types of auto insurance.
-You should build a well-rounded auto insurance policy for your unique needs.
+Regardless of what type of vehicle you own, it’s essential to understand the types of auto insurance.
+Building a well-rounded auto insurance policy for your unique needs would be best.

 Tennessee DUI Laws